jieggii/jieggii/README.md

 > The percentages reflect my current curiosity level, not my expertise.
 And of course, they're just rough estimates.

 ## Topics I'm eager to start exploring
-Topics I'm excited about but haven't had time to dig into yet.
+Topics I'm excited about but haven't had time to dig into yet

 ```mermaid
 pie title I am eager to start exploring...